DhruvaRajwade/ILD-Segmentation-And-Classification-DL/README.md

 	7. m_resunet.py: Contains the code for building the ResUNet++ architecture.
 	8. mertrics.py: Contains the code for dice coefficient metric and dice coefficient loss.

+## Convert DICOM images to Jpeg images and numpy arrays using the dicom_utils.py file.
+1.	python3 process_image.py - to augment training dataset.
+2.	python3 run.py - to train the model.
+3.	python3 infer.py - to test and generate the mask.

 --------